brenomfviana/mago/README.md

 cmake ..
 ```

-Then, type the following command to run MAGOS:
+Then, type the following command to run MAGO:

 ```
-./magos <width> <height>
+./MAGO <width> <height>
 ```

 ### Sample